Perfectionism has been shaping me ever since I was young. I’ve been working to understand it and rewire my brain to eliminate it.

 Practice doing things imperfectly

-Teach yourself that getting lots done imperfectly is better than getting little done perfectly.
+Getting many things done imperfectly is better than getting little done perfectly.

 - Optimise your time for health, execution and quality.
 Not just quality.